JoshSalame/CISC4800-Project-2/README.md

   - [i] SQLiteJDBC_delete.java -> deletes selected rows of table: [tableName WHERE attName relationType value attName2 relationType2 value2 ...]. relationType includes =, <, >, etc. WHERE is optional.
   - [c] SQLiteJDBC_dropTables.java -> drops selected tables: [tableName1 tableName2 ...].
 If given 0 arguments, does nothing and exits normally.
   - [c] SQLiteJDBC_insert.java  -> inserts values into table: [tableName attName attValue attName2 attValue2 ...]
-  - [i] SQLiteJDBC_select.java -> selects/displays selected columns and rows of table: [tableName attName attName2 ...
-WHERE attName relationType value attName2 relationType2 value2 ...]. relationType includes =, <, >, etc. WHERE is optional.
+  - [c] SQLiteJDBC_select.java -> selects/displays selected columns and rows of table: [tableName attName attName2 ...
+WHERE attName relationType value andor attName2 relationType2 value2 andor2 ...]. relationType includes =, <, >, etc. andor includes AND, OR, AND NOT, OR NOT (case insensitive).
+WHERE is optional.
+Only use andor if using an additional attName, relationType, and attValue.
-  - [i] SQLiteJDBC_update.java -> updates values in table: [tableName attName attValue attName2 attValue2 ...
-WHERE attName relationType value attName2 relationType2 value2 ...]. relationType includes =, <, >, etc. WHERE is optional.
+  - [c] SQLiteJDBC_update.java -> updates values in table: [tableName attName attValue attName2 attValue2 ...
+WHERE attName relationType value andor attName2 relationType2 value2 andor2 ...]. relationType includes =, <, >, etc. andor includes AND, OR, AND NOT, OR NOT (case insensitive).
+WHERE is optional.
+Only use andor if using an additional attName, relationType, and attValue.
   - [c] sqlite-jdbc-3.30.1.jar -> used for connections

 - *scripts*